sp4ce-cowboy/tp/docs/UserGuide.md

 <div class="callout callout-info" markdown="span" style="margin-bottom: 20px;">
 There are some important `INDEX` constraints for which you can refer to the [command breakdown's Argument Types section](#argument-types).
-You can also refer to the [UI Layout's Transaction Card section](#transaction-card) to learn about the transaction index values that can change based on the current `Transactions List` configuration.
+You can also refer to the [UI Layout's Transaction Card section](DeveloperGuide.md#transaction-card) in the Developer Guide to learn about the transaction index values that can change based on the current `Transactions List` configuration.
 </div>

 ##### Successful Execution